 When you make charitable gifts, you provide much-needed support to organizations that make a difference in our community.
-But a charitable gift is a type of investment, and, as you would with all your other investments, you need to be strategic in how you allocate your resources.
+But a charitable gift is a type of investment, and—as you would with other investments—you should be strategic with how you allocate your resources.
 By thinking carefully about all aspects of charitable giving, you can maximize the benefits of your gifts—for the charity and for you.

 Identifying the right organizations.